mkouba/quarkus-flags/README.md

 * *JPA module*, where feature flags are mapped from an annotated entity and are automatically loaded from the database.
 * *Security module*, so that it's possible to evaluate flags based on the current `SecurityIdentity`.
 * *Qute module* so that it's possible to use the flags directly in templates.

+## Documentation

+The documentation is available at https://docs.quarkiverse.io/quarkus-flags/dev/.